Bharti Kher: Selected works and themes

 Bharti Kher has worked in a variety of media creating paintings, sculptures, installations, and text.
 Kher's primary material is manufactured versions of traditional Indian bindi.
 Throughout her career Kher has kept some repeating patterns in her paintings from her student years from the late 1980s to the early 1990s.
 Kher considers how the realities of human life is perceived in our current time.
 Her works displays fondness towards human drama, as well as intrinsic love.
-Her sculptures and collages often depict hybrid forms that unite different social constructs such as race, and gender etc.